Santhin/cv/readme.md

 ## 🗞 Activity

 _Order of Devs_<br>
-Mentoring group with active community aimed at expanding knowledge in DL, ML, Clouds, Architecure and Programming<br>
+Mentoring group with active community aimed at expanding knowledge in DL, ML, Clouds, Architecure and Programming.<br>

 _The Python Workshops!
 2020/2021_<br>
 A series of meetings aimed at expanding practical knowledge in python led by Dr.Michał Korzycki, lecturers at the Warsaw School of Economics.<br>